-When I first started hiking with my children, the hiking books that we purchased were written for adults, not adults carrying infants or for families hiking with children.
-Trust me, my husband and I learned the hard way.
-After a few family melt-downs on the trail, my husband suggested I write a family-friendly hiking book.
-He also funded my project, in hopes that it would stop my trail tantrums.
+When I first started hiking with my children, the hiking books we purchased were written for adults hiking … not for adults carrying infants or for families hiking with children.
+My husband and I quickly learned that the information provided on said hiking books did not suit our needs.
+Trust me, we learned the hard way.
+After a lot of hiking and few meltdowns on the trail, we learned the best ways to go about family hiking.
+I had successfully mastered the art of hiking with a family!
+My husband suggested I write a family-friendly hiking book.
+So I did!
+He also funded my project, in hopes that it would stop trail tantrums.

 All Walking Abilities